 During the interview process why not try a walk and talk with candidates, literally walk around parts of the organisation introducing them to key personnel who are visible and showing the candidate where their team are based or where break out areas are.
 To often I have met HR professionals for interview who are doing back-to-back interviews and don’t have time for niceties like that.
 Ultimately they are not selling the organisation to me as well as they could.

 You just need to think about multiple contact points that will continuously educate and enthuse a candidate.
 Could you create literature that details a day in the life of other employees that could be shared with interviewees?

 If things have progressed to a job offer how about a personalised letter from the relevant line manager or even Managing Director saying how much they look forward to welcoming the candidate onboard.

 The more positive a candidate’s first impressions of your organisation, the more you invest and communicate with them then the more socially accepted they feel and the less likely you are to be ghosted.
 It does not necessarily mean a candidate will not change their mind and suddenly turn down your job offer.
-But I promise if you have created that emotional connection between the candidate and your organisation then they will tell you about why they are not starting with you, they will tell you why and they will give you some clues as to what if anything needs to be adjusted in the rewards package.
+But I promise if you have created that emotional connection between the candidate and your organisation then they will tell you about why they are not starting with you, they will tell you what has turned their head and they will give you some clues as to what if anything needs to be adjusted in the rewards package.
 You’d be surprised, it isn’t often the salary that is the problem.